-Photo via Bluprint member Sarah Cooke
+Photo via Craftsy member Sarah Cooke

 Babies will look even more snuggly in this honeycomb cardigan that’s worked seamlessly from the top down.
 The honeycomb pattern is only on the yoke (both front and back), so this little cardi will work up fairly quickly if you have a speedy stockinette stitch.

-Photo via Bluprint member adknits
+Photo via Craftsy member adknits

 Honeycomb Boot Cuffs